MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

     |Link, query and results to clipboard|Copy a link that can be used to run the query, the text of the query, and the results of the query.|
     |Copy results|Copy the results of the query.|

-1. Select the desired sharing action from the above table.
+1. Select the desired action from the above table.
 1. Paste this information to edit or share it, for example in Microsoft Word, Microsoft Teams or Outlook.

 ## Export query data as CSV